moekhalil/iacheckout/README.md

 # iacheckout

 Download single [archive.org](https://archive.org) files fast from your terminal.
 Splits downloads into multiple (configurable) parts to speed things up significantly.
+Verifies the hash of the file when complete, against the metadata provided by archive.org.

 ## Installation